Ron Martin (businessman): Fossetts Farm

-As that time, the Fossetts Farm development remained subject to due diligence by the city council.
+At that time, the Fossetts Farm development remained subject to due diligence by the city council.
 Earlier, on 4 July 2024, the planned number of homes at Fossetts Farm had been cut by 500.
 Plans for up to 1,300 homes in apartment blocks seven to eight storeys high were scrapped.
 The plans proposed 800 to 850 homes in buildings no higher than four storeys, leased by Ron Martin to Southend Council under a build-to-rent finance scheme.
 The Fossetts Farm plans were discussed and approved by the council in 21 December 2024, though construction of 805 family homes was unlikely to start before 2026.
 In March 2025, the council confirmed funders had backed amended proposals; a planning application for about 805 homes would be submitted by Thames Plaza, in partnership with the local authority, with up to £12m to go towards refurbishment and regeneration of the Roots Hall stadium.

 Disputes with McLaren Construction

 In December 2013, Martin provided a personal guarantee to McLaren Construction relating to the liabilities of three companies in which he had a controlling interest.
 In February 2018, McLaren demanded payment under the guarantee, and in October 2018 issued a statutory demand claiming £7.1m.
 Martin disputed the validity of the demand, and the case was heard in the Insolvency and Companies Court in July 2019, when the demand was set aside as McLaren had previously failed to serve a formal notice.

 In October 2020, Martin entered into a £7.9m loan agreement with McLaren Construction (previously a bidder to build the Fossetts Farm stadium) relating to a proposed housing development on greenbelt land at Castle Point.
 However, Castle Point Council rejected proposals to remove the site's greenbelt designation, and McLaren's Living subsidiary did not attempt to obtain planning permission.
 After McLaren issued statutory demands for repayment of the loan by Martin and his company, the businessman counter-claimed, accusing McLaren Construction and Living of unlawfully "conspiring with an intention to cause financial loss" to his firms.
 The claim and counter-claim were heard in the Insolvency and Companies Court in November 2024.
 In a judgement handed down in February 2025, judge Paul Greenwood said there was no evidence to prove the conspiracy, concluded that Martin had failed in his bid to set aside the statutory demands, ordered the winding up of Martin Dawn plc, and granted McLaren "leave to present a bankruptcy petition against Mr Martin on or after 3 March 2025."

+On 6 January 2026, after a hearing at the Chief Insolvency and Companies Court, Martin was declared bankrupt, with debts of over £49 million, on a petition presented by McLaren Construction.
+Martin's bankruptcy was "expected to result in a significant balance-sheet write-off" concerning money paid to keep Southend United running before the COSU takeover.